alok-nag-iitk/alok-nag-iitk/README.md

 - 👋 Hi, I’m Alok Nag.
-- 👀 I’m an aspiring data analyst with experience in SQL, Excel and Python for data analysis.
+- 👀 I work as an Analytics Consultant at EXL Service.
+I have hand-On experience in data analysis with tools SQL, Excel and Python.
 - 🌱 I’m currently learning data visualization using Tableau and Power BI.
 - 📫 You can reach me through e-mail at alok.nag@outlook.com